 And that's part of the problem.
-Ap-cearances can be everything.
+Appearances can be everything.
 The Ohio State athletic department at least appears to be in disarray.
-It's up to Andy Geiger to demonstrate that his new department is the leader in collegiate athletics that many believe it is or thought concerning Griffin.
+It's up to Andy Geiger to demonstrate that his new department is the leader in collegiate athletics that many believe it is or

-THERE SEEM to be three schools of
+THERE SEEM to be three schools of thought concerning Griffin.

 There are those who believe that the former Buckeye great should have been selected for the athletic director's job, especially after Kern withdrew his name from consideration.
-Others be-lieve that Griffin wasn't qualified for the job - at least not yet.
-And then there were those who wondered why Griffin, one of the most popular figures in OSU sports history, would even want a job where there's always going to be somebody mad at you.
+Others believe that Griffin wasn't qualified for the job - at least not yet.
+And then there were those who wondered why Griffin, one of the most popular figures in OSU sports history, would even want a job where there's always going to be a job where there's always going to be somebody mad at you.

 I don't think you get to be the type of athlete Griffin was if you don't have a competitive nature.
 And if you are truly competitive, you are going to want to rise to the top of your field.
-So it's pretty easy to understand why Griffin, an OSU administrator for about a decade now, would want the top job at his alma not being qualified.
+So it's pretty easy to understand why Griffin, an OSU administrator for about a decade now, would want the top job at his alma

-As far as whether he was qualified for the job, if you compare his resume to that of Geiger or Baughman - well, there's really no comparison.
+As far as whether he was qualified for the job, if you compare his resume to that of Geiger or Baughman there's really no comparison.
 Griffin's strongest qualifications for the job seemed to be his popularity and ties to Ohio State, the reasons many favored him for selection.

 My parents always taught me that you have to eliminate all potential objections if you want to try and assure yourself of something.
 A legitimate case can be made that Griffin was not yet qualified for a job of OSU's magnitude.
-By immediately promoting Griffin, Geiger has given the new associate AD a chance to eliminate the objection of shelves are loaded with preseason an-But when I was growing up, there was only one preseason annual that was a must-have, regardless of sport but especially for college football, and that was Street & Smith's.
-As a somewhat confused youth, I always marveled at the fact that Paul
+By immediately promoting Griffin, Geiger has given the new associate AD a chance to eliminate the objection of not being qualified.

-In his first act at OSU, Geiger also may have pulled off a public relations coup, appeasing those Buckeye backers committed to Griffin's selection and hopefully paving the way for the con-tinued presence at Ohio State of one of its greatest assets.
+In his first act at OSU, Geiger also may have pulled off a public relations coup, appeasing those Buckeye backers committed to Griffin's selection and hopefully paving the way for the continued presence at Ohio State of one of

-THERE HAS been a tremendous proliferation of sports publications in recent years.
-Nearly every major college (and some not so major) has a paper similar to BSB now and newsstand
+THERE HAS been a tremendous proliferation of sports publications in ecent years.
+Nearly every major college (and some not so major) has a paper similar to BSB now and newsstand shelves are loaded with preseason an-